 I have done both, but went for pan frying here.
 I like the extra crispiness they get on the outside when pan frying, but they are pretty darn good baked as well.
-If you don’t have a quality non-stick frying pan, you will probably need a little spray of oil to prevent the falafel from sticking.
-To avoid oil completely, just bake ’em.
-Both options are delicious.
+If you don’t have a quality non-stick frying pan, you will probably need a few tablespoons of oil to prevent the falafel from sticking.
+The oil also helps them get a delicious crisp.

-You can also make a Falafel bowl by serving over a bed of brown rice or farro, with all the same ingredients.
-Or make a Falafel salad!
+You can also make a Falafel nourish bowl by serving over a bed of brown rice or farro, with all the same ingredients.

 If you make this recipe, let me know how it goes!
-Rate it, leave a comment and tag a photo @noracooksplantbased on Instagram.
+Rate it, leave a comment and tag a photo @noracooksvegan on Instagram.
 Enjoy!

-Inspired by Minimalist Baker.
+Adapted from Minimalist Baker.